sevvara/ethics_fall2025/_casestudy/00-index.md

 - **[Works Cited](https://sevvara.github.io/ethics_fall2025//casestudy/workscited/)**

 ### Background: How Cookie Tracking Works
 A clear, accessible walkthrough of what cookies are, why they were invented, and how they evolved from simple memory tools into cross-site tracking mechanisms.
-This section includes a visual diagram showing how third-party trackers collect and share data in milliseconds, often without users’ awareness.
+This section explains the hidden mechanics of how third-party trackers collect and share data in milliseconds, often without users’ awareness.
 [Learn More →](https://sevvara.github.io/ethics_fall2025//casestudy/background/)

 ### Ethical Problem: The Illusion of Consent